pquiring/QSharp/readme.txt

  - classlib is a work in progress

 C# features that differ:
- - lock () {} only work with Qt.Core.ThreadLock objects
+ - lock () {} only works with Qt.Core.ThreadLock objects
- - typeof(Class) must be enclosed in new Type() or Type.Convert() since it returns System.Type which needs to be converted to Qt.Core.Type
+ - typeof(Class) must be enclosed in "new Type()" or "Type.Convert()" since it returns System.Type which needs to be converted to Qt.Core.Type

 C# features not supported (yet):
- - reflection (typeof is as)
+ - reflection (is as)
  - operators
  - events
  - goto switch case label